Breaking News

 More recently between 2004 and 2008 Alan Priddy and a team of supporters of Lively Lady carried out an extensive refit so she could sail around the world again but this time with an ever changing crew of disadvantaged youngsters from the Portsmouth area.
 Setting sail from Portsmouth on July 28th 2006 with a crew of two adults and two youngsters Lively Lady made her way across the Atlantic for her first stop in St Johns Newfoundland.
 At each stop the youngster would change and Lively Lady would set off towards her net destination.
 Over the two year voyage Lively Lady followed a course between the Tropic of Cancer and the Equator and went the “Fat Way” Around the World with very little repairs except the mast track needing repairing in Jamaica after a particularly tough passage from Wilmington.

-Unfortunately a long and drawn out legal case followed over the previous Charity that looked after her for Portsmouth City Council which eventually was sorted and Lively Lady was awarded to Around and Around the Sailing Charity set up by Alan Priddy and a group of Portsmouth Based Businessmen to ensure she is looked after for many years to come.
+Custodianship of Lively Lady has since been was awarded from Portsmouth City Council to Around and Around, the Sailing Charity set up by Alan Priddy and a group of Portsmouth Based Business people to ensure she is looked after for many years to come.

 This inspired the team to move onwards in their sailing challenges and during July and August of 2010, the Around and Around charity undertook their first circumnavigation of Britain, this time in another historic yacht Robertson’s G. Leading the team of young people were two young adult co-skippers, themselves graduates of the 2008, Raymarine Lively Lady Project.